Line 3 (Sistema de Tren Eléctrico Urbano): History

-“La Tapatía” resumed its advance after surpassing muddy ground between the Catedral and Independencia stations; reason for which Rodolfo Guadalajara, head of SITEUR, trusted that the excavation would not face any more technical issues and that it would complete before finishing 2017.
-More concretely, Salvador Fernández Ayala -representative of the SCT in Jalisco- pointed out to the local media that the TBM would complete the work in December 2017 and that the line 3 would start operating at the beginning of June or July 2018.
+"La Tapatía" resumed its advance after surpassing muddy ground between the Catedral and Independencia stations; reason for which Rodolfo Guadalajara, head of SITEUR, trusted that the excavation would not face any more technical issues and that it would complete before finishing 2017.
+More concretely, Salvador Fernández Ayala -representative of the SCT in Jalisco- said to local media that the TBM would complete the work in December 2017 and that the line 3 would start operating at the beginning of June or July 2018.

 Yet, "La Tapatía" completed the tunnel in May 2018, which hinted that the work would not be completed before ending the presidential administration during which it was started.

-Finally the governor Enrique Alfaro Ramírez announced in August 27 that the tests and works of line 3 would finish in August 30, and it actually was be ready to start operation in September 1st just like the president and governor had committed.
-But in order to open to the public, the governor remarked that they were waiting for the president Andrés Manuel López Obrador to do the inauguration.
-Such date was September 12, when, around 11:00 in the morning, the president inaugurated the line, and, afterwards, it was open to the public after 16:00 in the afternoon.
+Finally the governor Enrique Alfaro Ramírez announced in August 27 that the construction and tests of line 3 would finish on August 30, and it actually was ready to start operations on September 1 just like the president and governor had committed.
+But the governor remarked that, in order to open to the public, they were waiting for the president Andrés Manuel López Obrador to do the inauguration.
+This happened on September 12, when, around 11:00 A.M., the president inaugurated the line, and, afterwards, it was open to the public after 4 P.M.

-Work execution chronology
+Timeline of works

-After the start of the works in 2014, its estimated date of completion was originally planned in 2016; which would suppose a build time of only two years, and given the magnitude of the work, sounded very unrealistic.
+After the start of work in 2014, its estimated date of completion was originally planned to be in 2016; which would suggest a build time of only two years, and given the scale of the project, sounded very unrealistic.
 As the works progressed, the estimated completion date was delayed until December 2017 and then until March, May, July, or even September 2018.
-Nevertheless, during the mandates of Enrique Peña Nieto -president of the republic- and Jorge Aristóteles Sandoval Díaz -governor of the state of Jalisco- whom started the execution of the works, the works were not completed and they had been limited to do a "symbolic inauguration of technical tests", several days before ending their mandates on 1 and 5 December 2018, respectively.
+Nevertheless, during the mandates of Enrique Peña Nieto -president of the republic- and Jorge Aristóteles Sandoval Díaz - governor of the state of Jalisco - who started the execution of the works, the works were not completed and they could only do a "symbolic inauguration of technical tests", several days before ending their mandates on 1 and 5 December 2018, respectively.

-It was the mandataries Andrés Manuel López Obrador, president of the nation, and Enrique Alfaro Ramírez, governor of the state of Jalisco, who had to inaugurate the Line 3 of the Electric Train.
+It was the mandataries Andrés Manuel López Obrador, president of the nation, and Enrique Alfaro Ramírez, governor of the state of Jalisco, who had to inaugurate Line 3 of the Electric Train.

-Line 3 stations
+Stations

-The 18 stations of this line are listed by name, based on citizen request, and include geographic reference points and/or tourist attractions; some even have multilingual references for non-Spanish-speaking foreigners.
+The 18 stations of this line are listed by name and include geographic reference points and/or tourist attractions; some even have multilingual references for non-Spanish-speaking foreigners.

-Tolerance zones

-The line counts with smoking-tolerant zones for the people who would like to use the place to smoke.